 National data indicate that many of today’s college graduates transfer at some point on their way to a degree.
 This is true among student-athletes (SAs) as well, and may be most visible in Division I men’s basketball (MBB).
 Tracking movement from school-to-school for research purposes can be difficult, but recent NCAA studies have done just that and uncovered some interesting findings:

-• The rate of transfer between 4-year colleges in Division I MBB is high relative to most other sports, but not the highest (M/W tennis).
+- The rate of transfer between 4-year colleges in Division I MBB is high relative to most other sports, but not the highest (men’s soccer).

-• The number of 4-4 transfers on Division I MBB squads may be up slightly over the past decade (blue line in Figure 1).
+- The number of 4-4 transfers on Division I MBB squads has increased over the past decade (blue line in Figure 1).
 This is coupled with a decrease in 2-year college transfers in MBB (red line).

-Download a PDF of this Extra Point: Tracking Transfer in Division I Basketball
+Download a PDF copy of this Extra Point: Tracking Transfer in Division I Mens Basketball